 During my week, I make sure to have a clear balance between University life and University work.
 I manage my time around sorting out myself and my work, attending wellbeing classes and making use of the Universities facilities, going to talks and extra activities with my course, doing my weekly shopping and eating out with my friends, going swimming as my exercise and spending time focusing and developing on myself.
 Apart from studying, I work a part-time job as a Senior Student Ambassador at the University, working around my crazy timetable, allowing myself to both work and study at the same time, being incredibly helpful to me so I can still support myself, take time for me, study, learn and learn to live.

 What I love most about my course

-The question that I get asked the most about my course is, why geography of all subjects?
+The question that I get asked the most about my course is, why the geography of all subjects?
 What can you even do with geography, isn’t that just rocks and countries?
-It may not seem all that fascinating to you, but let me tell you .... the subject of geography is one awesome thing, but once you see the passion and the energy behind the development of the topics – especially in today’s age, you’ll want to be a part of this community.
-As geographers, we hold ourselves as the real leaders of the future generation, albeit undercover, as most people don’t really understand what we’re taking about half the time! – but hey, that’s quite cool 😊
+It may not seem all that fascinating to you but let me tell you .... the subject of geography is one awesome thing, but once you see the passion and the energy behind the development of the topics – especially in today’s age, you’ll want to be a part of this community.
+As geographers, we hold ourselves as the real leaders of the future generation, albeit undercover, as most people don’t really understand what we’re talking about half the time! – but hey, that’s quite cool 😊